Chilworth Manor garden

-Note: There are uneven paths and steps within this beautiful and historic private garden and not all areas are wheelchair friendly.
+Note: There are uneven paths and steep steps without banisters within this beautiful and historic private garden and not all areas are wheelchair friendly.
 If you have any special access requirements please contact us for further information: email: [email protected] or call 01483 211 535.

 Each ticket purchased enters you automatically into our fabulous prize draw to win four tickets on The Great Garden Escape.
 Lucky winners will embark on a First Class adventure exploring the picturesque gardens and ancient woodland of The Newt in Somerset, discovering the art of cyder making and enjoying the finest fare plucked from the soil beneath your feet.